Last updated on May 12th, 2020

 - 3 cloves garlic

-- 1/2 cup brown sugar Swerve or brown sugar substitute (or up to 1 cup, add to taste!)
+- ½ cup brown sugar Swerve (or brown sugar substitute of choice)

 - Serving vessel ideas: with Sola Company hamburger buns are the best.
 Use our code 10BRIANA for 10% off + free shipping!
 You could also serve on a salad, stuff bell peppers with them, serve with vegetables, cheese, pork rinds, pickles, or anything!